multi-os-engine/multi-os-engine/moe/moe-core/moe.apple/moe.platform.ios/UPDATE_IOS_BINDING.md

 	```

 * After the generator completed successfully, open the project in IDEA
+* Import the `Eclipse Adjusted NatJGen.xml` code style into IDEA and select it as scheme
 * In the Project navigator, select `moe.apple > moe.platform.ios > src > main > java > apple`
 * Right-click and select `Reformat code`
 	* Check `Include subdirectories`